Captain-Bacon/aider-compact-search-and-replace/proposed_changes.md

 The main scripts involved in this workflow are:

-1. `aider/coders/editblock_coder.py`: Contains the `EditBlockCoder` class, which is responsible for parsing and applying the S/R blocks.
+1. aider/coders/editblock_coder.py: Contains the EditBlockCoder class, which is responsible for parsing and applying the S/R blocks.
-2. `aider/commands.py`: Handles various commands, including those related to git operations.
+2. aider/commands.py: Handles various commands, including those related to git operations.
-3. `aider/coders/editblock_prompts.py`: Defines the prompts used for the edit block format.
+3. aider/coders/editblock_prompts.py: Defines the prompts used for the edit block format.

 ## 3. Proposed Workflow